 - It is really important to NOT send any personal information over email such as your accounts/passwords/log-ins, etc. ICC will NOT ask you for this information, nor will we ask you to send donations any way other than via our envelopes in the weekly collection or mailed directly to our parish.

 - You may verify the sender's address by hovering over the name or clicking the email details in the from: column to see the email address.
-As you can see in the image below, the email says its from Fr.
-Prince, but the email address listed is from email@example.com.
+As you may see, the email says its from Fr.
+John, but the email address listed is from email@example.com.
 That is NOT a valid email from Father.
 Fr.
-Prince will always send emails with his email signature at the bottom.
+John will always send emails with his email signature at the bottom.

 - If an email seems suspicious or are questionable, always call the person from whom the email is from to verify that they actually sent it.